AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

       $ gnathub -P project --plugins gnatcheck,gnatcoverage --incremental
       $ gnathub -P project --plugins sonar-config,sonar-scanner --incremental

+  Make sure to use the same project across all invocations of gnathub with the :commmand:` --incremental` switch.

   It is important to note that |GNAThub| assumes the following properties on the
   |SQLite| database: